Valence (psychology)

 Valence, also known as hedonic tone, is a characteristic of emotions that determines their emotional affect (intrinsic appeal or repulsion).

 Positive valence corresponds to the "goodness" or attractiveness of an object, event, or situation, making it appealing or desirable.
 Conversely, negative valence relates to "badness" or averseness, rendering something unappealing or undesirable.

-This concept is not only used to describe the intrinsic qualities of objects and events but also categorizes emotions based on their inherent attractiveness or averseness.
+This concept is not only used to describe the intrinsic qualities of objects and events but also to categorize emotions based on their inherent attractiveness or averseness.

 History

 The use of the term in psychology entered English with the translation from German ("Valenz") in 1935 of works of Kurt Lewin.
 The original German word suggests "binding", and is commonly used in a grammatical context to describe the ability of one word to semantically and syntactically link another, especially the ability of a verb to require a number of additional terms (e.g. subject and object) to form a complete sentence.

 The term chemical valence has been used in physics and chemistry to describe the mechanism by which atoms bind to one another since the nineteenth century.

 Utilitarian philosophers such as Jeremy Bentham have discussed ideas related to valence.
 Bentham created an algorithm known as felicific calculus in order to calculate the inherent goodness of an action based on the amount of pain and pleasure it is expected to produce, taking into account factors such as the duration, intensity, and extent of the pleasure and/or pain.

 Transhumanist philosophers such as David Pearce and Mark Alan Walker have argued that future technologies will eventually make it feasible to artificially increase valence to superhuman levels and abolish negative valence entirely.
 Walker coined the term "biohappiness" to describe the idea of directly manipulating the biological roots of happiness in order to increase it.
 Pearce argues that suffering could eventually be eradicated entirely, stating that: "It is predicted that the world's last unpleasant experience will be a precisely dateable event."
 Proposed technological methods of overcoming the hedonic treadmill include wireheading (direct brain stimulation for uniform bliss), which undermines motivation and evolutionary fitness; designer drugs, offering sustainable well-being without side effects, though impractical for lifelong reliance; and genetic engineering, the most promising approach.
 Genetic recalibration through hyperthymia-promoting genes could raise hedonic set-points, fostering adaptive well-being, creativity, and productivity while maintaining responsiveness to stimuli.
 While scientifically achievable, this transformation requires careful ethical and societal considerations to navigate its profound implications.